oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 # Copyright 2017, 2018, Oracle Corporation and/or its affiliates.
 All rights reserved.
 # Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.
 #
-# This is an example of how to define a Domain Custom Resource.
+# This is an example of how to define a Domain resource.
 #
 apiVersion: "weblogic.oracle/v2"
 kind: Domain